Comb Binding (GBC)

 —Greg Costikyan, game designer and author of Uncertainty in Games

-Available from Off World Designs.
+Produced from Off World Designs.
 Printed on Black 100% Cotton T-Shirt, in the USA.
+No longer available.

 The second edition corrected many errors in the original game.
 Most of these errors were incorrect frame number references or missing point changes in various choices.
 There were some minor formatting improvements, chiefly in the area of the save situation boxes.
 The end-of-scenario marks were added to improve clarity.